Eine Ärztin berät die Patientin, bei der Lipödem Behandlung. Es wird aufgeklärt über Lipödem Symptome und wie man sie behandelt.

 Click an area for more information

-Surgical lipedema treatment using liposuction
+Surgical treatment for lipoedema using liposuction

 In TLA, a large amount of tumescent solution is first injected into the tissue.
 This solution contains a local anesthetic for numbing, adrenaline to constrict the blood vessels, and saline solution to cause the tissue to swell.
 This makes it easier to loosen the fat cells from the connective tissue and suck them out.